pikaju/flutter-braintree/README.md

 );
 ```

-Then ask Braintree to tokenize the credit card:
+Then ask Braintree to tokenize it:
 ```dart
 BraintreePaymentMethodNonce result = await Braintree.tokenizeCreditCard(
    '<Insert your tokenization key or client token here>',